alavret/yc-solution-library-for-azure/CloudIL-Azure Arc SQL/README.md

 ### Results

-Yandex.Cloud VM with SQL as seen in the Azure resource group:
+CloudIL VM with SQL as seen in the Azure resource group:

 <img src="images/yc-azure-arc-sql-rg.jpg?raw=true" alt="Resource group in Azure" title="Resource group in Azure">
 <br/>